nnsarath1991/Product-Forecasting/README.md

 After extensive research on initial analysis and segmentation, I built on to Naive, Moving Average(MA, Exponential Time Smoothing(ETS), Auto-Regression and Moving Average(ARIMA), Hybrid Model(Combination of ARIMA and ETS parameters).
 We companred the results and developed a RShiny application for team usage.

+Metrics used - Absolute Percentage Error (APE)

+Using my code:

+1. Import all the necessary libraries
+2. Connect all the source files required which performs the core-logic with plots and accuracy calculation
+3. Click on, 'RunApp' forking my app.R